zalando/riptide/MIGRATION.md

 Riptide 2.x was looking for specific beans named `meterRegistry`, `logbook` or `tracer` during the construction of appropriate plugins.
 This behaviour changed to resolution be type.
-So primary beans of types `MeterRegistry`, `Logbook` or `Tracer` will be injected to appropriate plugins.
-If no primary bean is defined, but multiple beans of required type is present in application context the first one found will be injected.

 ### Added `enabled` properties